gooddata/gooddata-ui-sdk/libs/sdk-backend-tiger/api/sdk-backend-tiger.api.md

 import { ITigerClient } from '@gooddata/api-client-tiger';
 import { IUser } from '@gooddata/sdk-model';
 import { JsonApiDatasetOutList } from '@gooddata/api-client-tiger';
+import { JsonApiDatasetOutMetaOriginOriginTypeEnum } from '@gooddata/api-client-tiger';
 import { JsonApiDataSourceInAttributesCacheStrategyEnum } from '@gooddata/api-client-tiger';
 import { JsonApiDataSourceInAttributesTypeEnum } from '@gooddata/api-client-tiger';
 import { JsonApiDataSourceInDocument } from '@gooddata/api-client-tiger';
 import { JsonApiDataSourceOutAttributesAuthenticationTypeEnum } from '@gooddata/api-client-tiger';
 import { JsonApiNotificationChannelOut } from '@gooddata/api-client-tiger';
 import { JsonApiOrganizationOutMetaPermissionsEnum } from '@gooddata/api-client-tiger';
-import { JsonApiVisualizationObjectOutMetaOriginOriginTypeEnum } from '@gooddata/api-client-tiger';
 import { JsonApiWorkspaceDataFilterInDocument } from '@gooddata/api-client-tiger';
 import { JsonApiWorkspaceDataFilterOutDocument } from '@gooddata/api-client-tiger';
 import { JsonApiWorkspaceDataFilterSettingInDocument } from '@gooddata/api-client-tiger';